DenizenScript/Denizen-Beginners-Guide/source/guides/basics/custom-items.md

 ### Using Items Elsewhere

+Since item scripts are effectively new items, any place that accepts ItemTags will also accept item scripts in addition to any vanilla minecraft item.
 As demonstrated previously, you can simply just provide the name of the item script into the give command and denizen will give you a copy of that item.
 This applies also to anywhere that specific items can be referenced.
 For instance, let's say we want an event to listen for when someone specifically uses the `fancy_sword` to hit something else, we can simply just do the following:
 ```dscript_green
 fancy_sword_events:
     type: world